alexpattison/dotfiles/README.md

 - iterm theme: wes bos theme and my specific theme: https://github.com/AlexPattison/Cobalt2-iterm
 - Alfred subscription including power pack is in email
 - vscode: https://itnext.io/settings-sync-with-vs-code-c3d4f126989 (to sync settings)
-  - search "cobalt 3" on the extension store to find my specific version (more italics baby!)
+  - search "cobalt 3" on the extension store to find my specific version (more italics baby!) (this may already be covered by settings-sync)